-Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization: ✓ Educate Board, leadership, and workforce about just culture through integrated training programs ✓ Develop and implement a decision-making process and application of just culture that is behavior-based, rather than harm-based ✓ Ensure organization-wide leadership commitment to frameworks of just culture and accountability that are aligned across all departments ✓ Create an interdisciplinary just culture champion team to review organizational policies, provide training, and ensure policies are being followed at all levels ✓ Identify metrics to track performance on just culture implementation To engage your organization: Educate organization to be responsive to and transparent about actions related to professional discipline Implement a peer support program Hold workforce accountable for implementing just culture principles in daily practice and decision-making Include actual and mock scenarios on meeting agendas that demonstrate application of just culture principles Involve the media as a way to explain errors, decisions, and data to the public Treat and respond to gaps in culture and expected safety behaviors as adverse events Expect that leaders utilize just culture tools in all situations, even those not significant or punishable, to ingrain principles and use into organizational norms
+Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization: Educate Board, leadership, and workforce about just culture through integrated training programs Develop and implement a decision-making process and application of just culture that is behavior-based, rather than harm-based Ensure organization-wide leadership commitment to frameworks of just culture and accountability that are aligned across all departments Create an interdisciplinary just culture champion team to review organizational policies, provide training, and ensure policies are being followed at all levels Identify metrics to track performance on just culture implementation To engage your organization: Educate organization to be responsive to and transparent about actions related to professional discipline Implement a peer support program Hold workforce accountable for implementing just culture principles in daily practice and decision-making Include actual and mock scenarios on meeting agendas that demonstrate application of just culture principles Involve the media as a way to explain errors, decisions, and data to the public Treat and respond to gaps in culture and expected safety behaviors as adverse events Expect that leaders utilize just culture tools in all situations, even those not significant or punishable, to ingrain principles and use into organizational norms

-Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization (cont): ✓ Align systems and standards for just culture across all organizational departments, including Human Resources ✓ Ensure employees are well-trained in just culture algorithm and tools and utilize them in daily activities and decisions ✓ Publicly reward positive examples of just culture To engage clinical leadership: Include clinical leaders in the development of just culture policies Provide training for physicians, nurses, and other clinical leaders in just culture to build understanding and enthusiasm To engage patients and families: Ensure that patients and family members who serve on Board and committees are educated on just culture principles Include patients and families in mediation committees/tribunals to assist in resolving conflicts between departments Assessing Execution List of questions that should be asked to further assess and measure progress training on just culture?
-Is there one set of defined behavious the organization, including leaders Is compliance with the established reviewed performance reviews, in leaders and the workforce?
-Does the organization use, evalua measures of just culture on employed performance on employed performance on the set of the organization use. s regularly evaluated for assessing frontline
+Organizational Readiness Level Foundational Sustaining Tactics Examples of tactics that may be implemented to create change at each of these levels To engage your organization (cont): ✓ Align systems and standards for just culture across all organizational departments, including Human Resources ✓ Ensure employees are well-trained in just culture algorithm and tools and utilize them in daily activities and decisions ✓ Publicly reward positive examples of just culture To engage clinical leadership: ✓ Include clinical leaders in the development of just culture policies ✓ Provide training for physicians, nurses, and other clinical leaders in just culture to build understanding and enthusiasm To engage patients and families: ✓ Ensure that patients and family members who serve on Board and committees are educated on just culture principles ✓ Include patients and families in mediation committees/tribunals to assist in resolving conflicts between departments Assessing Execution List of questions that should be asked to further assess and measure progress training on just culture?
+Is there one set of defined behavior the organization, including leaders Is compliance with the established reviewed performance reviews, in leaders and the workforce?
+Does the organization use, evaluation measures of just culture on emploir Is there an existing measure that it Do Board, leadership, and workforce development programs include training on just culture?
+Is there one set of defined behavioral standards for all individuals within the organization, including leadership, physicians, and the workforce?
+Is compliance with the established just culture framework part of regularly reviewed performance reviews, including career development plans, for